 Afterward, you’ll likely want to know what’s working (and what’s not) so you can improve your process.

-^^^ Your Team Report helps you know your completion rate for all tasks on your calendar.
+^^^ This report helps you know your team’s completion rate for all marketing tasks on your calendar.
 That includes:

 You can also use burn charts to understand the amount of tasks you are assigning to your team and how many are overdue.
 This helps you spot trends + address snags before you miss any deadlines.